 O’Kane has had over 80 solo exhibitions internationally and has exhibited widely in exhibitions curated by Dan Cameron, Lynne Cooke, Klaus Ottman, Salah M.Hassan, Jeremy Millar, Angelike Nollert, Yilmaz Dziewior and others.
 Over his time as an artist, he has accrued a multiplicity of international awards for his work.

 Since 2011, Eamon has been professor of Visual Art and Painting at The Art Academy, Department of Contemporary Art, Faculty of Fine Art, Music and Design, UiB.

-Senior Lecturer in Education, University of Exeter
+Associate Professor in Education, University of Exeter

 Dr Kerry Chappell’s UoE research and teaching have a firm focus on creativity, creative pedagogy, the arts and transdisciplinary research.
 Within her teaching, she runs the MA Creative Arts in Education, and contributes to the MA Technology, Creativity and Thinking in Education, as well as the supervision of PhD students.

 Kerry’s most recent research has considered the dialogic and material nature of creative pedagogy in science|arts transdisciplinary practice, whether and how we might think of creativity as posthuman, alongside a focused literature review of creativity research in dance education.
 She also currently works on an in-house UoE research project looking at how digital tools and creative pedagogies can enhance project-based-learning within higher education teaching.

 Within the SciCulture intensive courses, Kerry will be facilitating some performing arts elements (drawing on her practice with DanceLab Collective) and, with Dr Lindsay Hetherington and Heather Wren, leading the creative pedagogical framework and evaluating its impact.

 Senior Lecturer in Science Education